-- Annually (usually in late February or early March), a general call for committee volunteers is issued and offers members the opportunity to volunteer for the committee(s) of their choice.
-Volunteer Information Forms (VIFs) are solicited and submitted to committee chairs for their consideration.
+- Annually, a general call for committee volunteers is issued and offers members the opportunity to volunteer for the committee(s) of their choice.

-- Every effort is made to slot all members submitting a VIF on a committee.
+- Every effort is made to slot all members submitting an application on a committee.

-- Committee chair and chair elect appointments are made by the President.
+- Committee incoming chair-elect appointments are made by the President.

-- Committee chairs provide proposed list of new and reappointments to the committees staff and Board liaison in mid to late March, by a date set annually by ACLP headquarters.
+- Committee chairs provide proposed list of reappointments to the committees staff and Board liaison in mid to late February, by a date set annually by ACLP headquarters.

 - All appointments become effective at the conclusion of the annual conference.

 - In general, the number of new members appointed should be the same as the number rotating off the committee.

 - Reappointment for one additional term may be requested and granted at the discretion of the chair, staff liaison and Board liaison of the committee.